Neurobiological and Psychological Contributions

 Dependency and Avoidance of Withdrawal – It’s Just Like a Drug

 The withdrawal symptoms that many experience in the aftermath can be extremely painful.
-It can be set off by the act of leaving, abandonment/ discarding by the perpetrator, or discontinuation of the relationship (no longer being able to connect with the abuser).
+It can be set off by the act of leaving, abandonment or discarding by the perpetrator, or discontinuation of the relationship (no longer being able to connect with the abuser).

-Symptoms of withdrawal, craving the toxic relationship, or deciding to stay are not a sign of personal weakness on the part of the victim.
-It is a reflection of normal brain functions, and we do not have the ability to over-ride the process from taking place.
+Symptoms of withdrawal, craving the painful relationship, or deciding to stay are not a sign of personal weakness on the part of the survivor.
+It is a reflection of normal brain functions that happen automatically.
+Meaning, we do not have the ability to override the process from taking place.

-When there is a traumatic bond, the brain will be prone to recall the positive, more than the negative aspects of the abuser’s behavior.
-This is likely in association with the neuropeptide oxytocin.
+When there is a traumatic bond, the brain will be prone to recall the positive more than the negative aspects of the abuser’s behavior.
+This is likely in association with oxytocin and endogenous opioids.

-Neuroinstincts (2013) Lingering Pain After an Abusive Relationship II
+- Freeman, Rhonda (2013) Lingering Pain After an Abusive Relationship